danielanthonycollins/wales-tartan-centres/README.md

   - thank-you.html - No errors found.
 Full results can be found [here](https://wave.webaim.org/report#/https://danielanthonycollins.github.io/wales-tartan-centres/thank-you.html).

+### **Testing user stories**

+**User story 1**: As a user, I want to see the subject matter of the page.

+**Acheived?**: Yes.
+Each page clearly shows the subject matter through clear images and concise text.

+**User story 2**: As a user, I want to navigate the website to find what I require quickly and easily.

+**Acheived?**: Yes.
+Every page is quickly and easily accessible via the navigation bar which features throughout the website.
+Each page is a good length, long enough to fit the content required but not too long causing the user to get lost and lose interest.

+**User story 3**: As a user, I want to know which tartans are available to hire

+**Acheived?**: Yes.
+The kilt hire page displays the three tartans available to hire along with some information on each tartan and the prices to hire them.

+**User story 4**: As a user, I want to find out how much it is to hire a kilt

+**Acheived?**: Yes.
+The kilt hire page includes prices for each hire outfit available.

 ## **Bugs**

 I found the following bugs during the development process: